Lactuca ludoviciana (Louisiana Lettuce)

 Flower:

 Open, branching cluster of stalked flowers at the top of the plant and arising from upper leaf axils.
-Flowers are ¾ to 1 inch across with 20 to 50 rays (petals) that are pinkish purple to bluish, or sometimes yellow.
+Flowers are ¾ to 1 inch across with 20 to 50+ rays (petals) that are pinkish purple to bluish, or rarely yellow.

-The bracts are variable in size, green often with purple tips, hairless, overlapping, appressed, and form a tube ½ to ¾ inch long.
+The bracts (phyllaries) surrounding the base of a flower are variable in size, green often with purple tips, hairless, overlapping, appressed, and the entire structure (involucre) forming a tube ½ to 2/3+ inch (12 to 15+ mm) long.
+Flower stalks are green and hairless.

 Leaves and stems:

-Leaves are rather variable, the lower leaves up to 12 inches long and 8 inches wide, deeply lobed and coarsely toothed with sharp pointed teeth.
-Leaves become smaller and less lobed as they ascend the stem, the upper stem leaves about 4 inches long, 1½ inches wide, and unlobed.
-Leaves are stalkless, typically with 2 large lobes (auricles) at the base.
+Leaves are alternate, rather variable, the lower leaves up to 12 inches (7 to 30 cm) long and 8 inches (3 to 20 cm) wide, deeply lobed and coarsely toothed with sharply pointed teeth.
+Leaves become smaller and less lobed as they ascend the stem, the upper stem leaves about 4 inches long, 1½ inches wide, mostly unlobed and widest towards the tip.
+Leaves are stalkless, typically with 2 large, pointed lobes (auricles) at the base.
 Color is green to blue-green.

 Leaf surfaces are hairless, but with soft prickles along the edges and the midrib on the underside, sometimes also on major veins.
-Stems are hairless and unbranched except in the flower clusters.
-Leaves, stems and roots exude a brown sap when broken.
+Stems are erect, hairless and unbranched except in the flower clusters.
+Leaves, stems and roots exude a pale orange-brown sap when broken.

 Fruit:

 Flower heads form seed heads about 1½ inches in diameter with the bracts spreading out as seed matures.
-Seed is dark brown to nearly black, flattened, oval-elliptic, with a slender beak about as long as the seed body, and a tuft of white hairs at the tip of the beak.
+Seed is dark brown to nearly black, usually mottled, flattened, elliptic, with a slender beak about as long as the seed body and a tuft of white hairs at the tip of the beak.

 Notes: